Homeless | Displaced | Refugee Students

-McKinney-Vento Homeless Education provides support to ensure that homeless children and youth have equal access to the same free, appropriate, public education - including public preschool - provided to other New York children.
+Provides support to ensure that homeless children and youth have equal access to the same free, appropriate public education - including public preschool - provided to other New York children.
 Every school district, BOCES, and charter school is required to have an LEA liaison whose duties include the removal of barriers to the enrollment, attendance, and success of homeless children and youth in school.

 New York State Technical and Education Assistance Center for Homeless Education (NYS-TEACHS)

 Provides laws, regulations, forms, transportation information, brochures, FAQs, posters, training, and statistics on homelessness for school districts about the educational rights of children and youth experiencing homelessness.
 It also included a helpline and how to find your McKinney-Vento Coordinator.